Setting Up Proxy for Oracle Web Console Access

 Register PAC file on client PC

-Follow the steps below to register the developer PAC file in the proxy settings.
+To register a developer PAC file in the proxy settings, follow these steps.

-- In the Windows search bar, search for Proxy Settings and click the result.
+- In the Windows search box, search for Proxy Settings and click the result.

-- Windows Settings > Network & Internet > Proxy click to go to the proxy settings page.
+- Click Windows Settings > Network and Internet > Proxy to go to the proxy settings page.

-- Set the Use configuration script item to On and enter the generated PAC file as the script address.
+- Set the Use configuration script option to On and enter the pac file that generated the script address.

 - Enter http://70.10.5.20/dev-pac.pac.